-DID I MISS ANYTHING IMPORTANT?

-NO. I ONLY TEACH

-IMPORTANT STUFF ON DAYS

-THAT END IN "Y"...

-understand how to cite others' work in your own writing, schedule an appointment with me; I always am very happy to discuss referencing and learning-related topics with you.
-Additionally, any material written for another course may not be used in this course (or vice versa) without specific permission of both course instructors.

-Class Environment Your continued enrollment in this course indicates your agreement that all discussions and interactions will be conducted with thought, maturity, and respect for others' rights to differing values and views.
+- Class Environment Your continued enrollment in this course indicates your agreement that all discussions and interactions will be conducted with thought, maturity, and respect for others' rights to differing values and views.
 Discussion of differing beliefs is encouraged, and will be conducted in a manner that maintains a climate conducive to the thinking and learning of all members of the class.
-Students are encouraged to exercise personal responsibility and self-discipline, and engage in the rigors of discovery and scholarship.

-Classroom Behaviors See the Dept. of Comm.
+Students are encouraged to exercise personal responsibility and self-discipline, and engage in the rigors of discovery and scholarship. - Sustainability Policy In keeping with SUNY Fredonia's Green Initiatives to use resources more thoughtfully, you are encouraged to be mindful about paper (and other resource) usage.
+Please use double-sided printing for all hard copies of coursework.
+Moreover, you are encouraged to print selectively from our course E-reserves, share/reuse with classmates, and recycle all E-reserve and other materials that cannot be passed on to future students. - Classroom Behaviors See the Dept. of Comm.
 Ethical and Professional Standards on our website.
 Additional behaviors include, for example, use of class time.
-If you would like to eat during class, you must 1) have your food items in hand by start of class, 2) eat quietly and neatly, 3) clean up after yourself, placing materials in the garbage or recycle bin when you are done.

-Sustainability Policy In keeping with SUNY Fredonia's Green Initiatives to use resources more thoughtfully, you are encouraged you to be mindful about paper (and other resource) usage.
-Please use double-sided printing for all hard copies of coursework.
-Moreover, you are encouraged to print selectively from our course E-reserves, share/reuse with classmates, and recycle all E-reserve and other materials that cannot be passed on to future students.

-Cell Phone Policy Phones must be TURNED OFF and PUT AWAY in bag or backpack during class.
+If you would like to eat during class, you must 1) have your food items in hand by the start of class, 2) eat quietly and neatly, 3) clean up after yourself, placing materials in the garbage or recycling bin when you are done. - Sustainability Policy In keeping with SUNY Fredonia's Green Initiatives to use resources more thoughtfully, you are encouraged you to be mindful about paper (and other resource) usage.
+Please use double-sided printing for all hard copies of course work.
+Moreover, you're encouraged to print selectively from our course E-reserves, share/reuse with classmates, and recycle all E-reserve and other materials that cannot be passed on to future students. - Cell Phone Policy Phones must be TURNED OFF and PUT AWAY in bag or backpack during class.
 Research shows that the mere presence of a cellphone distracts and reduces the ability to focus; a phone that is out during class will automatically result in a loss of participation points, and may be confiscated during class for the remainder of the class.
 I retain the right to answer any incoming calls or texts.
-If you are expecting an emergency call or text, let me know in advance.

-Laptop Policy Research shows that laptops are a distraction in the classroom.
-Other than for occasional class assignments, laptops will generally only be allowed in order to accommodate documented special needs (ADA accommodations), or well-supported requests.

-Study time The Comm Department enforces rigorous academic standards, which maintain the high quality and success of our graduates.
-Students should expect to devote a minimum of 3 hours of study/preparation time for each inclass/credit hour.
+If you are expecting an emergency call or text, let me know in advance. - Laptop Policy Research shows that laptops are a distraction in the classroom.
+Other than for occasional class assignments, laptops will generally only be allowed in order to accommodate documented special needs (ADA accommodations), or well-supported requests. - Study time The Communication Department enforces rigorous academic standards, which maintain the high quality and success of our graduates.
+Students should expect to devote a minimum of 3 hours of study/preparation time for each in-class/credit hour. - Email communication Emails written to any faculty or staff, or to any community member as a representative of SUNY Fredonia, should use standard professional formatting.

-SAYS HE HAS NO TIME TO STUDENT STATES.

-Email communications Emails written to any faculty or staff, or to any community member as a representative of SUNY Fredonia, should use standard professional formatting.
 This includes a clear subject heading, a courteous greeting, proper spelling and grammar, respectful content, and an identifying "signature."
 See: Great info #1 and Good Example #2 Pro tip: never start with "Hey".